The Oral Health Therapist and Your Oral Health

 Why do I need healthy gums?

-Traditionally, the dentist would scale (clean) your teeth as part of your examination or check-up appointment.
+Traditionally, the Dentist would scale (clean) your teeth as part of your examination or check-up appointment.
 However, we require more than the ‘quick clean’ of years gone by, especially as our population is aging and people are retaining their own teeth for longer than ever before.
 Prevention is always better than the cure so it is important to have a thorough assessment or your oral health needs, removal of the bacterial deposits that cause gum problems and preventive advice to stabilise and maintain any oral conditions.
 Our goal is healthy teeth, for life, and if we want to achieve this and maintain an attractive smile and comfortable mouth throughout our lives, then we need to care for our gums as well as our teeth.
-By seeing the oral health therapist regularly and following her advice, your oral health will steadily improve.
+By seeing the Oral Health Therapist regularly and following their advice, your oral health will steadily improve.

 Will the procedure hurt?

 Dental hygiene treatment of a healthy mouth should not cause discomfort.
 However, if you have gum disease then you may find your gums are a little tender.
-Local anaesthesia can be used if necessary.
-Talk to Amanda, Joanne, Michael, Arun, Phodiso or Kevan about any of your concerns!
+Local anesthesia can be used if necessary.
+Talk to your Clinician about any of your concerns!

 Click here to contact us today for more information or to make an appointment.